pablodecm/phd_thesis/src/103_chapter_3.md

 considering their values that would maximise the likelihood conditional for each value of the parameters of interest $\boldsymbol{\theta}_\iota$.
-Noting that a constant denominator in the likelihood would cancel out at each side of [Equation @eq:delta_log], and its equivalent when using the profiled likelihood, they can be linked with the profile-likelihood ratio test statistic defined in [Equation @eq:profile_lr].
+Noting that a constant denominator in the likelihood would cancel out at each side of [Equation @eq:delta_log], and similarly when using the profiled likelihood from [Equation eq:profiled_ll].
+Both procedures can be theoretically inked with the profile-likelihood ratio test statistic defined in [Equation @eq:profile_lr].
 Algorithms for likelihood maximisation and computation of intervals based on the profiled likelihood are implemented